Hiking & Trail Running

 Australia’s highest body of water is perfect for a relaxing walk followed by a picnic, fishing or a dip in the clear blue waters.

 These picturesque falls are just a short walk from the entrance to the village.
-The falls are a great place for a dip after a long mountain walk.
+A peaceful, easy walk for the whole family that captures the beauty of the alpine bushland.

 This moderate trek brings you to a small pool at the end of the aqueduct, affectionately known as the “Wishing Well”.